pieterhartel/Mutation-at-scale/README.md

 ```

 Each of these `.csv` files contains 10 columns, of which the following are most relevant.
-* `mutant` indicates the mutant number, and column `operator` indicates which mutation operator was applied.
+* `mutant` indicates the mutant number.
+* `operator` indicates which mutation operator was applied.
 * `status` indicates whether the test was killed by the mutant before the manual analysis.
-* `notes` indicates what needs to be done to kill the mutant and column `details` indicates how the test should be updated.
+* `notes` indicates what needs to be done to make the mutant killable.
+* `details` indicates how the test could be updated.
 Note that we have not actually updated any tests, nor have we executed new tests.